Please tell me more about Go-Ahead Singapore.

-In a six-month trial by the Land Transport Authority, from 1 December 2016 to 31 May 2017, commuters are permitted to bring their foldable bicycles and personal mobility devices (PMD) of up to 120cm by 70cm by 40cm on buses all day, instead of only during off-peak hours.
+Of course, commuters are permitted to bring their foldable bicycles and personal mobility devices (PMD) of up to 120cm by 70cm by 40cm on board buses at all hours of the day.

 - Switch off the device

-- Cover dirty wheels and other protruding parts
+- Cover or retract dirty wheels and other protruding parts

 I would like to know how many Wheelchair-Accessible Bus (WAB) services does Go-Ahead operate?

-All our bus services are wheelchair-accessible, except Service 84.
-We are working hard to offer complete WAB services in order to better serve the needs of passengers-in-wheelchairs and provide them with greater accessibility.
+All our bus services are wheelchair-accessible to better serve the needs of passengers-in-wheelchairs and provide them with greater accessibility.

 I will be commuting by bus with my young child, can I breastfeed en route if the need arises?

 For the safety of you and your child, we strongly encourage you to breastfeed before boarding our buses.
 However, we understand that your child may need to be fed under certain urgent circumstances.
 If this is the case, please approach our Bus Captain or ground staff for assistance.

 I have a question that has not been answered here, is there anyone I can speak to about it?

 Yes, we would be pleased to hear from you.
 Please give our customer service team a call at 6812 6458 anytime between 7.30am to 8pm daily.
 Alternatively, you can leave your feedback or enquiry through our contact form.